-The Mexican-American People, The Nation’s Second Largest Minority by Leo Grebler, by Joan W. Moore, by Ralph C. Guzman
+The Mexican-American People, The Nation’s Second Largest Minority by Leo Grebler and Joan W. Moore and Ralph C. Guzman

-So Shall Ye Reap: The Story of Cesar Chavez and the Farm Workers’ Movement by Joan London, by Henry Anderson
+So Shall Ye Reap: The Story of Cesar Chavez and the Farm Workers’ Movement by Joan London and Henry Anderson

 The Chicanos: Mexican American Voices edited by Edward W. Ludwig, edited by James Santibanez